 Appeals court weighs Mueller grand jury access for Congress

-WASHINGTON (AP) — Democrats in Congress are seeking access to secret grand jury testimony from special counsel Robert Mueller's Russia investigation, arguing in court Friday that it's relevant to President Donald Trump's impeachment and could even be a basis for additional accusations against him.
+WASHINGTON (AP) — Democrats in Congress are seeking access to secret grand jury testimony from special counsel Robert Mueller's Russia investigation, arguing in court Friday that it is relevant to President Donald Trump's impeachment and could even be a basis for additional accusations against him.

-A three-judge panel that heard the argument, including a Trump appointee, appeared divided and did not immediately rule.
+A three-judge panel that heard the argument, including a Trump appointee, appeared divided and did not immediately rule on the case.
+It was one of two separation-of-powers fights between Congress and the Justice Department heard Friday by Washington's federal appeals court.

 At issue is whether House Democrats can obtain grand jury testimony outlined in Mueller's 448-page report, which examined the Trump campaign's ties to Russia and whether the president sought to obstruct that investigation.
 The Justice Department appealed a judge's order from the fall directing it to produce that material.